Environment Variable Zoo

 Cfor "no translation at all", usually that means American English.
 For possible values see

-- This contains the current timezone to use i.e.
+These describe the current timezone to use i.e.

-SHELL, but for your favourite text editor.
+PAGER, but for your favourite text editor.

-SHELL, but for your favourite browser.
+BROWSER, but for your favourite browser.
 (Not standardised anywhere, but a well known convention)

 Contains the name of the terminal, together with the terminfo database the capabilities of the terminal can be found out.
 When remoting into other machines with a less well known terminal